Yakhyokhan/hfa/README.md

 HI, every one.I started my new project hfm(helper for management).
 The goal of this project is to enable clear and quick communication between employees and to keep information organized <br><br>

-the apps exists now:
+the apps exists now:<br>
-  *user - customers information to authintificate ...
+  *user - customers information to authintificate ...<br>
-  *company - the company which wants management informations *adress - the adresses of companies ...
+  *company - the company which wants management informations<br>
+  *adress - the adresses of companies ...
   *staff - the staff, works, responsiblies for works of companies *page - HTML pages users make to take clear information